AllenMay/FrontendBackend/README.md

        /tweeter-client
     ~~~

-## 2: Make sure you have the required tools and they're are up to date:
+## Step 2: Install required tools and they're are up to date:
 ### MacOS

 + For local development, we'll use **[Homebrew package manager](http://brew.sh/)**